Bridging the Gap between Newton-Raphson Method and Regularized Policy Iteration: Introduction

-\item Furthermore, this paper proves that regularized policy iteration converges quadratically in a local region around the optimal value.
-The key of proof is to exploit the global Lipschitz continuity of the Jacobian of smoothed Bellman equation and bound the difference terms in the Newton iteration formula.
-This result casts light on the role of regularization in enabling fast convergence.
-To the best of our knowledge, this is the first quadratic convergence result for regularized policy iteration.
+\item This paper proves that regularized policy iteration converges quadratically in a local region around the optimal value.
+The key to the proof is to exploit the global Lipschitz continuity of the Jacobian of the smoothed Bellman equation and to bound the difference terms in the Newton iteration formula.
+This result sheds light on the role of regularization in enabling fast convergence.
+To the best of our knowledge, this is the first quadratic convergence result for regularized policy iteration with general strongly convex functions.
+When the regularizer is Shannon entropy, the convergence guarantee is dimension-free and requires no nondegeneracy assumptions, representing a substantial improvement over existing results for soft policy iteration \cite{cen2022fast}.

-\item This paper further extends the analysis from regularized policy iteration to that with finite-step policy evaluation.
-The latter is called regularized modified policy iteration, whose algorithm is discussed in Scherrer et al. (2012) \cite{scherrer2012approximate} and Guist et al. (2022) \cite{geist2019theory}.
-This paper shows that regularized modified policy iteration is equivalent to inexact Newton method in which the Newton iteration formula is solved by truncated iterations.
-This paper proves for the first time that the asymptotic convergence rate of regularized modified policy iteration is $\gamma^M$ in which $M$ denotes the number of iterations carried out in policy evaluation.
-This result is obtained by proving the error term decays in the rate of $\gamma^M$ with respect to a particular norm related to the optimal value. \end{itemize}
+\item We further extend the analysis from regularized policy iteration to the case with inexact policy evaluation.
+This variant, known as regularized modified policy iteration, has been discussed by Scherrer et al. \cite{scherrer2012approximate} and Geist et al. \cite{geist2019theory}.
+We show that regularized modified policy iteration is equivalent to an inexact Newton method in which each Newton step is solved via truncated iterations.
+We prove that the asymptotic convergence rate of regularized modified policy iteration is $\gamma^M$, where $M$ denotes the number of operator steps used in policy evaluation.
+The result follows by showing that the evaluation error decays at rate $\gamma^M$ with respect to a norm naturally tied to the optimal value.

+\item We develop a new algorithm for regularized MDPs inspired by higher-order Newton schemes \cite{shamanskii1967modification, petkovic2014multipoint}, which achieves third-order local convergence.
+We demonstrate that this third-order method outperforms regularized policy iteration in wall-clock time in numerical experiments, highlighting the practical benefits of the proposed algorithm and further justifying the algorithmic value of the Newton--Raphson perspective on regularized policy iteration. \end{itemize}